API reference

 data-key="..." | Used as a diff key.
 Lower priority than id. |

-data-morph-skip (any value, even empty) | Subtree preserved as-is on every re-render. |
+data-morph-skip (any value, even empty) | Element AND subtree preserved as-is on every re-render.
+No attribute morphing on the element itself. |

-| Element kind | Behaviour when focused during a morph |
+| Element kind | Behavior when focused during a morph |

 |---|---|